A Modular Approach for Multimodal Summarization of TV Shows: Experimental Evaluation

 Aside from ROUGE-1 and ROUGE-Lsum, which are roughly the same for `w/o reordering' and `w/o scene-detection', all ablation settings lead to a drop in all metrics.
-We provide detailed analysis of the accuracy of the scene detection module in Appendix~\ref{app:scene-detection-accuracy}.
 Unsurprisingly, the largest drop is in `w/o transcript' as most information is in the dialogue --- a TV show without sound or subtitles is difficult to follow.
-Interestingly, however, this setting still gets some n-grams (ROUGE) and facts (PREFS) correct, showing that our model is extracting useful information from the video.
+Interestingly, however, this setting still gets some n-grams (ROUGE) and facts (\textsc{PRisma}) correct, showing that our model is extracting useful information from the video.
 This is also clear from the `w/o video' setting, which shows a drop in all metrics.
 Qualitatively, we observe that the vision-processing module is most useful for identifying locations, e.g.,~`at the hospital' which is generally not mentioned in the dialogue.
 For `w/o scene-detection' and `w/o reordering', the difference is moderate for ROUGE.
-For PREFS, it is more substantial and highly significant when taken over all facts in the dataset.
+For \textsc{PRisma}, it is more substantial and highly significant when taken over all facts in the dataset.